Four years after the demise of the Land Rover Defender, the hotly anticipated new Defender Commercial will arrive in the UK in 2020.

-The Land Rover Defender Commercial is due to be launched in 2020, four years after the demise of the previous generation.
-Offering customers a 3.5t towing capacity, permanent all-wheel drive and a range of powerplant options, the Defender Commercial is set to be a big hit with the agricultural and utility sectors – if they can get the price right.
+Offering customers a 3.5-tonne towing capacity, permanent all-wheel drive and a range of powerplant options, the Defender Commercial is set to be a big hit with the agricultural and utility sectors – if Land Rover can get the price right.

-For many, JLR’s announcement of the all-new Defender in September was a long time coming.
+For many, Land Rover’s announcement of the all-new Defender in September was a long time coming.
 The Defender had built up a loyal fan base over in 68-year lifespan, with a huge proportion of them using it for work.

 However, there are a number of key differences between this all-new model and the iconic workhorse.

 As with the previous generation, there will be two wheelbases offered on the new Land Rover Defender Commercial; the 90 and 110.
-The 90 has a load volume of around 1.5 cubic metres (around 1,400mm load length), and the long (around 2,000mm load length) around 2.4 cubic metres.
-There will be a respectable payload of in excess of one tonne and a standard 3.5t towing capacity.
+The 90 has a load volume of around 1.5 cubic metres, with around 1,400mm load length, while the longer 110 increases that to 2.4 cubic metres capacity and 2,000mm load length.
+There will be a respectable payload in excess of one tonne, and a standard 3.5t towing capacity.

-The Defender Commercial will be priced from around £38,500 for the 90 and £40,500 for the 110 and this includes the 3-year, unlimited mileage warranty.
-Commercial versions are expected to make their debut in around September 2020.
+The Land Rover Defender Commercial will be priced from around £38,500 for the 90, rising to £40,500 for the 110, including a three-year, unlimited mileage warranty.
+Commercial versions are expected to make their debut around September 2020.